Enhancing Events in Neutrino Telescopes through Deep Learning-Driven Super-Resolution: More Details on the UNet

 One of the main strengths of using a VAE to encode timing information on OMs is that the output becomes a fixed-length vector, as defined by the user (the size of the latent dimension).
 This allows us to effectively compress complex neutrino telescope events into a simple 2D image, where the latent vector is included as part of the features at each pixel.
 This also enables us to use UNet-type architectures, which has seen much success on 2D images across many scientific disciplines.
 As mentioned in the main text, we use a latent dimension size of 64.

-In the particular geometry detailed in the main text, characterized by a dense arrangement of 225 strings with 61 OMs per string, we generate $225\times61$ images with 68 features at each pixel, as illustrated in \cref{fig:architecture}.
 The features at each OM contains its 3D coordinates, the number of photon hits, and the 64-parameter latent vector containing the timing information.
 The inputs to UNet++ are masked, while the unmasked events are retained only for loss computation.
 As is standard for UNet-type architectures, the outputs are also images of the same spatial size.
 The output has 65 features at each pixel, corresponding to the number of photon hits and the timing latent vector.
 MSE loss is used for both the prediction of the number of photon hits and the timing latent vector.
 The timing latent vector prediction is only trained on OMs that saw light in the event.
 We use the \texttt{AdamW} optimizer with an initial learning rate of 0.001, with periodic drops when the validation loss plateaus.
 The network is trained for 30 epochs with a batch size of 128 on an NVIDIA A100 GPU.